 Help us shape a sustainable urban future for Northeast India

 We believe that building sustainable and resilient cities is not just about infrastructure, but about shaping communities where people, health, and the environment thrive together.
 To guide our work, we align with the United Nations Sustainable Development Goals (SDGs), focusing on specific targets that reflect our mission and values.
-Our current efforts are rooted in three critical goals.
+Our current efforts are rooted in four critical goals.
 Within these, we emphasize specific targets where our work can make the greatest impact

-SDG 3 – Good Health and Well-being (Target 3.6)
+SDG 3 – Good Health and Well-being

 Urban transport is not just about movement; it is about life and safety.
 Road traffic accidents are one of the leading causes of mortality and injury worldwide, and India is no exception.
 Our work on road safety awareness, safer cycling infrastructure, and community engagement for pedestrian-friendly streets directly supports this target.
 By promoting safer non-motorized transport environments and encouraging responsible commuting behavior, we contribute to reducing the risk of accidents and ensuring healthier, safer cities.

-SDG 11 – Sustainable Cities and Communities (Target 11.2)
+SDG 11 – Sustainable Cities and Communities

 At PURVCA Foundation, this goal lies at the very heart of our work.
 We are committed to reimagining urban mobility so that walking, cycling, and public transport are not just alternatives but the preferred modes of travel.
 Our initiatives in active mobility promotion, public transport demand studies, and safer urban streets contribute to ensuring that mobility is not a privilege but a right accessible to all.
 By engaging with citizens, local authorities, and institutions, we aim to build transport systems that are inclusive, equitable, and sustainable.

-SDG 13 – Climate Action (Targets 13.2 and 13.3)
+SDG 13 – Climate Action

 The transport sector is one of the largest contributors to greenhouse gas emissions.
 At PURVCA Foundation, we firmly believe that addressing climate change requires rethinking urban mobility.
 Our work is geared towards mainstreaming low-carbon transport solutions—from advocating for cycling and walking infrastructure to strengthening public transport systems.
 Equally important, we invest in awareness-building and capacity development, empowering communities, institutions, and individuals to understand the climate impact of mobility choices and take action.